NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 1. Enable automatic package restore by choosing **Tools** > **Options** > **NuGet Package Manager**, and then selecting **Automatically check for missing packages during build in Visual Studio** under **Package Restore**.

-   If you want Visual Studio to download the packages on restore, also select **Allow NuGet to download missing packages**.
+   For non-SDK-style projects, you first need to select **Allow NuGet to download missing packages** to enable the automatic restore option.

 1. Build the project.